-Ι. Statement of Intent 3
+۱. Statement of Intent 3

 2. Legislation and Guidance 3

 3. Roles and Responsibilities 3

 4. The role of support staff 5

 5. First Aid Boxes & Management of First Aid Equipment 5

 6. First Aid Procedures 6

 7. School Visits/ Managing medication on an Outing/Residential visit 7

 8. Storage and Aministration of Medication 7

 9. Disposal of Medicines 9

-10. Administering Medicines in School 9
+10. Administering Medicines in School 10

-11. Emergency Medication for Anaphylactic Shock. .
-10
+11. Emergency Medication for Anaphylactic Shock 10

-12. Emergency Adrenaline Auto-Injector .
-10
+12. Emergency Adrenaline Auto-Injector 11

-13. Accidents/Illnesses requiring Hospital Treatment .
-11
+13. Accidents/Illnesses requiring Hospital Treatment

-14. Defibrillators .
-11
+14. Defibrillators 11

-15. Pupils with Special Medical Needs - Individual Healthcare Plans .
-11
+15. Pupils with Special Medical Needs - Individual Healthcare Plans 11

-Арре ndix; Forms .
-12
+Арре ndix: Forms 12

-Form 1: Contacting Emergency Services .
-13
+1: Contacting Emergency Services

-Form 2 - Health Care Plan .
-14
+Form 2 - Health Care Plan 14

-Form 3: Parental agreement for school / setting to administer medicine .
-16
+Form 3: Parental agreement for school / setting to administer medicine 16

-Form 4: Record of medicine administered to an individual child. .
+Form 4: Record of medicine administered to an individual child.
 17

-Form 5: Indication for Administration of Medication During Seizures .
-19
+5: Indication for Administration of Medication During Seizures

-FORI Y 5A: Seizure Medication Chart .
-20
+FORI Y 5A: Seizure Medication Chart 20

-FORI Y 5B: Authorisation for the administration of rectal diazepam .
-21
+FORI Y 5B: Authorisation for the administration of rectal diazepam 21

-FORI М 6A: EpiPen® .
-22
+FORI Ч 6A: EpiPen® 22

-FORI 4 6B: ANAPEN® .
-24
+FORI M 6B: ANAPEN® 24

-l Isefi Il Contacts 25
+Lloof I Contacts 25

 This policy is applicable to all adults and pupils, including those in the EYFS.
 Children must not attend school for 48 hours after the symptoms of vomiting and diarrhea have ceased.